Ast3risk-ops/guides/docs/games/pc/tf2/demos.md

 # :material-video-vintage: Replays

+!!! warning
+    Replays only work on servers that support them.
+The game will tell you when loading in to a match if this is the case (as well as in the serverlist, look for the movie reel icon).
+Offline games will always have replay support.

 ## :material-camera-plus: Creating a replay

 Press ++f6++ while alive to record and save a replay after death.